Evanescent Electron Wave Spin: Dirac electron in a finite cylindrical quantum well

 from which the eigenenergies $\mathcal{E}_{ln}$ and constant $\kappa$ can be solved numerically.
-Here $l$ and $n$ denote the azimuthal and radial quantum numbers, respectively.
-Numerical calculation can then be carried out for studying the wave properties in all regions.
+Here, $l$ and $n$ denote the azimuthal and radial quantum numbers, respectively.
+Numerical calculations can then be carried out to study the wave properties in all regions.

+The boundary conditions described in Eqs.~\ref{boundary} ensure the continuity of both the charge and current densities of the electron wave, while in the Schrödinger framework, only charge continuity is typically considered.
+The continuity of the spinor wavefunction thus preserves the Lorentz invariance of the electron throughout, except when interacting with a Lorentz-violating field, as previously studied in~\cite{PhysRevD.94.115020}.
+In that study, the eigenenergy levels—and consequently the spectra—of a Dirac electron in a cylindrical potential well were analyzed to investigate the effects of classical gravity within the quantum mechanical regime.
+However, the wave effects, including wave spin, were not explored, as it was stated on the third page of that paper that "we are not concerned with any global properties of the wave function in this work."